-Since I originally posted this recipe 10-years ago, I’ve received positive feedback from people all over the planet (including from American states that are known for their own awesome ribs).
+Since I originally posted this recipe in 2009, I’ve received positive feedback from people all over the planet (including from American states that are known for their own awesome ribs).

-Well-meaning BBQ aficionados tell me my ribs should have a little more “bite,” but I’ve found the average consumer loves seeing that meat simply fall off the bone.
+Well-meaning BBQ aficionados tell me my ribs should have a little more “bite,” but I’ve found the average guy and gal loves having that meat simply fall off the bone.

 Here’s the recipe:

 Remove the ribs from the wrapping.
 DO NOT rinse the ribs.
 Place the ribs bone-side down in a ceramic, or glass, baking pan.
 Cover both sides of the ribs with BBQ rib rub of choice (I prefer Kirkland’s Sweet Mesquite BBQ Rub from Costco, but if you have a favorite use it!).
 By the way, St. Louis pork ribs work just as well as the baby backs (I cannot guarantee this recipe for beef ribs).

 Next, give your hands a good wash and then pour a nice stout beer (I prefer Guinness Stout)) into the pan, a little less than an inch deep.
 Do not try this with anything other than a dark stout beer or the ribs will be ruined.